rachelwhitton/arity/README.md

 Or somehow install PHP so it doesn't use your machine's default version.
 Homebrew is one option.
 PHP 7.0.x or higher is required for Composer.

 ### Add Host
-* Go to Hosts and add 'arity.dev' as the Host name and choose the "web" directory in this project as the document root.
+* Go to Hosts and add 'arity.dev' as the Host name and choose the `web` directory in this project as the document root.
 * Navigate to the SSL tab and enable SSL by adding the crt and key files located in this repo.
 Be sure to check the SSL checkbox as well.
 * Restart servers.